abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

   - name: Introduction
     subsections:
       - name: How Does a Coding Agent Work?
-      - name: Can Coding Agents be General Agents?
   - name: "Defining Success: How Can Coding Agents Accurately Generalize?"
   - name: What Gets Measured Gets Improved
     subsections: